Blazingthirdeye/gkb/docs/gitcoin-dao/what-is-a-dao.md

 # What is a DAO ?

 Any question ?
-Make sure to check the DAO FAQ:
+Make sure to check the [DAO FAQ](./dao-faq/README.md)

-{% page-ref page="dao-faq/" %}